Wake Forest University Department of Counseling

 Supplemental (Optional) Texts

 Creswell, J. (2015).
 Educational research: Planning, conducting, and evaluating quantitative and qualitative research (5th ed.).
 Pearson.
-ISBN-13:978- 0133831535 (Selected chapters will be placed on e-reserve through the WFU Library.)
+ISBN-13:978- 0133831535 (Select chapters are available through course reserves.)

 Required Readings